Studying within LLC

 Please note that your e-mail account will become inactive shortly after leaving the University therefore you should inform your e-mail contacts and be sure to copy all important data to a personal account.
 It is your responsibility to inform your funding body.

-You should contact the Student Support Team as soon as possible to record non-attendance of classes.
-For absences of 3 days or more you may be required to submit a medical certificate.
-Absences of up to three weeks duration are permitted if you can provide medical certificates.
-It is your responsibility to ensure that you catch-up with your coursework.
+You should contact the Student Support team as soon as possible to record non-attendance of classes.
+Absences of up to two weeks are permitted, but it's important to ensure that you can catch up with your coursework.

 If illness has significantly affected your progress, you can apply for consideration of special circumstances.
-If your illness prevents you from dealing personally with your academic affairs, you may nominate someone (e.g. a parent) to act on your behalf however we must receive confirmation from you in writing before we can communicate with a third party.
+If your illness prevents you from dealing personally with your academic affairs, you may nominate someone (e.g. a parent) to act on your behalf however we must receive confirmation from you in writing from your University e-mail account before we can communicate with a third party.

-Students who require a leave of absence exceeding three weeks in duration need to apply for an Authorised Interruption of Study (AIS).
+Students who require a leave of absence of more than two weeks need to apply for an Authorised Interruption of Study (AIS).
 An AIS is where a student is given permission to suspend their studies for a period of time for 'good' reason.
-An AIS will not normally exceed one academic year and supporting evidence (such as a personal statement, medical letters and/or third party statements) must be provided.
+An AIS will not normally exceed one academic year and supporting evidence (such as a personal statement, medical letters and/or third party statements) may be required.

 During the period of absence it is your responsibility to provide a current postal contact address and to ensure that any legal requirements imposed by your funding or grant authority are met.
 You must also check your University email account regularly for communications from the University.

 International students can take an AIS BUT, as per the terms of their Visa, should not remain in the UK when not studying.
 The Visa will be withdrawn and you would need to re-apply for a Visa before returning to your studies in the next academic session.
-Please refer any questions to the student support team or the International Office.
+Please refer any questions to the Student Support team or the Student Immigration Service.